mthx/mthx.github.io/_posts/2018-03-24-argo-integration-review.markdown

 My team recently completed a project that integrated a Kubernetes workflow engine, [Argo](https://github.com/argoproj/argo).
-I've tried to summarise our usage at a high-level and record the various issues we encountered that are worth revisiting as the project evolves.
+I've tried to summarise our usage at a high level and record the various issues we encountered that are worth revisiting as the project evolves.

 We started using Argo in the v2.0.0-alpha3 timeframe and have shipped using